mb-group/ois/README.md

-# OrthoSeq: Computational protein Design by Duplication and Divergence
+# OIS: Orthogonal Interacting Sequences
-OrthoSeq is a coevolution-based method to generate candidate mutants with orthogonal binding properties.
+OIS is a coevolution-based method to generate candidate mutants with orthogonal binding properties.
 The approach relies on modelling the probability distribution of a joint multiple-sequence alignment of two interacting proteins, followed by Monte-Carlo sampling and candidate mutants selection.

 The full description of the method can be found in the [original publication](#here).